xonsh/xonsh/docs/tutorial.rst

 on its usual meaning.

-Background with ``&``
+Non-blocking with ``&``
 ====================================
-In subprocess-mode, you can background a process if the last element on a line is an ``&``.
-For example,
+In subprocess-mode, you can make a process no-blocking if the last element on a line is an ``&``.
+The following shows an example with ``emacs``.

 .. code-block:: bash

     >>> emacs &
     >>>

-This truly detaches the spawned process from the current one.
-There is no need for xonsh to remain open.
+Note that the prompt is returned to you afterwards.

 String Literals in Subprocess-mode
 ====================================